koder-cat/k8s-ephemeral-environments/docs/user-stories/epic-8-simplified-onboarding/US-028-publish-helm-charts.md

 ## Acceptance Criteria

-- [ ] PostgreSQL chart renamed to `k8s-ee-postgresql` and published to GHCR
+- [x] PostgreSQL chart renamed to `k8s-ee-postgresql` and published to GHCR
-- [ ] MongoDB chart renamed to `k8s-ee-mongodb` and published to GHCR
+- [x] MongoDB chart renamed to `k8s-ee-mongodb` and published to GHCR
-- [ ] Redis chart renamed to `k8s-ee-redis` and published to GHCR
+- [x] Redis chart renamed to `k8s-ee-redis` and published to GHCR
-- [ ] MinIO chart renamed to `k8s-ee-minio` and published to GHCR
+- [x] MinIO chart renamed to `k8s-ee-minio` and published to GHCR
+- [x] MariaDB chart created as `k8s-ee-mariadb` (new)
-- [ ] GitHub workflow automatically publishes charts on push to main
+- [x] GitHub workflow automatically publishes charts on push to main
-- [ ] Charts accessible via `oci://ghcr.io/genesluna/k8s-ephemeral-environments/charts/`
+- [x] Charts accessible via `oci://ghcr.io/genesluna/k8s-ephemeral-environments/charts/`

 ## Priority